 Cedar Park is a major suburb of Austin, located just 16 miles north of downtown Austin.
-Home to almost 80,000 residents, Cedar Park is a bustling suburb that is great for families to settle down without the expensive home price of Austin or the busy traffic.
+Home to almost 80,000 residents, Cedar Park is a bustling suburb that is great for families to settle down without the house prices, traffic, and other cons of living directly in the city.

-Here’s everything you need to know about life in Mueller.
+And now, here’s everything you need to know about life in Cedar Park.

 Eat and Drink:

 The Lakeline Mall area in Cedar Park is a great spot for tons of different food.
 If you’re a fried chicken fan and want to step your game up, check out Donkey Mo’s inside of H Mart Asian Grocery Store for Korean Fried Chicken.
 Our favorite sauces are the Soy Garlic and Sweet & Spicy.
 Spice fan?
 Try the Holy Donkey sauce, but don’t say we didn’t warn you first.
 Nancy’s Sky Garden is an Asian-fusion restaurant with a focus on vegetarian and gluten-free dishes.
 The portions are huge and everything is incredibly fresh.
 Our favorite dishes are the Sweet Potato Noodles and the Poke.

 If you’re a ramen fan, we recommend EurAsia Ramen for a laid back dining experience with delicious ramen.
 Order the Black Tonkatsu, dumplings, and sushi to get a great variety of the different dishes this eatery serves.

 Pig out and get your BBQ fix at Cedar Pork Smokeyard and Mexigrill!
 We love their Carnitas Quesadilla and basically any breakfast taco.
 But we recommend you get their early as Cedar Pork is known to sell out within about two hours of opening.